Those who plan do better than those who do not plan even though they rarely stick to their plan.

 Research phase

-Description: The design team works on brand/domain research and create a reference for the app's look and feel.
+Description: The design team engages in brand and domain research, creating a reference for the app's aesthetics and user experience.

 Design phase

-Description: The design team works on UI elements, screens, microinteractions, and UX in general.
+Description: The design team concentrates on UI elements, screens, microinteractions, and overall user experience.

 Pre-development phase